JoshPattman/jpf/README.md

 - **Retry and Feedback Handling**: Resilient mechanisms for retrying tasks and incorporating feedback into interactions.
 - **Customizable Models**: Seamlessly integrate LLMs, including reasoning chains and hybrid models.
 - **Token Usage Tracking**: Stay informed of API token consumption for cost-effective development.
+- **Stream Responses**: Keep your users engaged with streamed responses.
 - **Easy-to-use Caching**: Reduce the calls made to models by composing a caching layer onto an existing model.
 - **Out-of-the-box Logging**: Simply add logging messages to your models, helping you track down issues.
 - **Industry Standard Context Management**: All potentially slow interfaces support Go's context.Context for timeouts and cancellation.